 20 Chestnut Hill Ave.

 Established in 2007, the Brighton-Allston Heritage Museum provides a glimpse of the neighborhood’s history, heritage, and culture.
-Located in the Veronica Smith Senior Center, the main room features old photographs and articles chronicling Brighton’s development, some dating as far back as the 1600s.
-A separate gallery features rotating exhibits, often showcasing the work of Brighton artists.
+The museum, in the Veronica Smith Senior Center, features old photographs and articles chronicling Brighton’s development, some dating as far back as the 1600s, in the main room.
+A separate gallery has rotating exhibitions, often showcasing the work of Brighton artists.
+The museum is open Thursdays and Fridays from 11 am to 3 pm.
 Admission is free.
-The museum is open Thursdays and Fridays from 11 a.m. to 3 p.m., the second and fourth Saturday of each month from 11 a.m. to 3 p.m., and by appointment.

 Community Rowing, Inc.

 If visiting Brighton’s restaurants and pubs leaves you anxious to burn off some calories, you can take a spin on the water.
 Whether you’re a novice or an experienced rower, Community Rowing has a class and an instructor to fit your needs.
 You can sign up online or on location.
 The nonprofit was established in 1985 on the premise that access to rowing changes lives and communities.
 One-person shells and sweep rowing for groups of eight are available.
 All rowers are required to have a swim test on file before using the club’s boats.
 You can complete this test with any certified lifeguard or at the local YMCA.
 Class prices vary, so check the website for more information.